 "As soon as you add the voice to the cello, it transforms.
 I learned classical cello: Bach, etudes etc., that was really an adventure.
 But singing took me to an even more magical place."
 (Abel Selaocoe)

-Prelude: 19:30 Artist talk
+Opening credits: 19:30 Artist talk

 Concert: 60 min

-Conclusion: Afterglow in the foyer with live music and bar service
+Closing: Afterglow in the foyer with live music and bar service

 Performers